sst/guide/about/culture.md

 While we are trying to help our users build their products we are not merely providing “support” or “services”.
 We are trying to figure out how our products can do a better job for them.
 We need to pay attention to the details of their experience.
 This doesn’t always mean making big changes to our products.
 It could be something as simple as clarifying some small details in our docs.
 We need to think as a user and use their feedback to improve the product.

 As a team, we rely heavily on our users to guide our product roadmap.
 So it’s important that as engineers we spend time thinking about all the little details of their experience.
 This information helps us make better product decisions.
-And ultimately allows us to make something that people want.
+And ultimately lets us make something that people want.

-### Having good design taste
+### Having good taste

 A lot of the key products and features that we work on, require us to make design decisions on behalf of our users.
 In an industry where most solutions are overly complicated, we need to be able to design intuitive products that are easy to use.
 It also matters that we use similar design principles across our products, so as to minimize the number of concepts a user has to learn.